May 13, 2026

 Cheapest Medical Schools for Out-of-State Students

-Below is a list of the cheapest medical schools for out-of-state students and their admissions statistics, as reported in the AAMC 2025 Facts Sheet and by the MSAR.
+Below is a list of the cheapest medical schools for out-of-state students, along with their admissions statistics, as reported in the AAMC 2025 Facts Sheet and the MSAR.

 Medical School Annual Out-of-State Tuition Acceptance Rate Median GPA Median MCAT Score